-Each year, hundreds of children in Bartholomew, Decatur and Jennings counties enter the child protection system because their families are in crises.
+Each year, hundreds of children in Bartholomew, Decatur and Jennings counties enter the child protection system because their families are in crisis.
 Through no fault of their own, these children have been removed from their homes, and placed in a system that, filled though it is with caring individuals, is often ill-equipped to guarantee that their needs are met.

 The solution to this dilemma is a Court Appointed Special Advocate - a CASA volunteer.
 Men and women from all walks of life, CASA volunteers provide these children with a powerful voice in the courtroom.
 Often the only stable adult influence in these children's lives, CASA volunteers work to ensure that each child finds his or her way as quickly as possible into the caring embrace of a safe, loving, and permanent home.